Basic Economics: Content

+Reception

 James Higgins argued in Claremont Review of Books that "he scores a bullseye.
 Anyone who hasn't studied economics formally should read Basic Economics to learn it in a logical, straightforward way. [...]
 Sowell does not jump in and take sides on big economic issues where serious economists still have legitimate disagreements".
 Edmund A. Mennis wrote in Business Economics that Sowell gives good examples of government controls having bad consequences, and of the way profits and losses in free markets signal to producers how scarce resources should be used.
 Mennis referred to the book as "an excellent gift for someone who is interested in learning more about economics without working through the economic jargon, graphs, charts, and equations usually found in textbooks."

 There has also been criticism.
 In an article published in Review of Radical Political Economics, Josef Gregory Mahoney, a Marxist scholar and professor in the East China Normal University, critiqued Sowell's Basic Economics and Applied Economics as "ahistorical", writing that "no knowledge of history, or anything else for that matter" would allow lay readers to place their trust in the works.
 A reviewer in Kirkus Reviews suggested that Sowell's economics is not truly free of subjective views, and that he downplays the extent of institutionalized racism.
 The reviewer stated, "Sowell’s economics in a social vacuum is as meaningful as color in the absence of light".

-The book has also been reviewed for the academic journals The Appraisal Journal the Journal of Economic Behavior & Organization, and twice in the micro-review section for The Physics Teacher.
+The book has also been reviewed for the academic journals The Appraisal Journal, the Journal of Economic Behavior & Organization, and twice in the micro-review section for The Physics Teacher.